 Please prayerfully consider contributing to this effort and watch what God does!

 Several years ago, I was talking with a village elder who told me, “I like that you come here on the boat.”
-We use the Alaska State Ferry system to get from Homer to Kodiak and then a smaller boat to get to his community.
+We used the Alaska State Ferry system to get from Homer to Kodiak and then a smaller boat to get to his community.
 When I prodded him further about why, he shared a piece of wisdom I’ll never forget.
 He contrasted the difference between those who come by boat and those who fly in.
 He shared that he believes those who fly in come to visit and are not as interested in the people as those who come by boat.
 He felt that when people come by boat, they plan to stay a while and have a more genuine interest in “coming to be with us.”
 Not all villagers share this sentiment, but for some, it’s very real.
+We want the ability to have longer times to stay in a community and be able to practically serve them and get to know them.
+Having our own vessel will enable us to do this much more effectively.

 Written by Scott Smith, Director of YWAM Arctic Mercy